 Frequently Asked Questions

 Yes, the office is open when the university is open, even during semester breaks.
-During the Fall 2020 semester, we plan on providing remote education meetings viva zoom or the phone, as well as in-persons crisis sessions in a large office that offers social distancing.
+During the Spring 2021 semester, we plan on providing remote education meetings via zoom or the phone, as well as in-persons crisis sessions in a large office that offers social distancing.

 The office is being reconfigured to provide “therapy suites” for students.
 These therapy suites will have Zoom and phone access to conduct remote education meetings, and they are large enough to allow for social distancing in the event that an in-person assessment or session is needed (i.e. crisis situations).
 Students and staff are required to wear face coverings, and all therapy suites will be cleaned and disinfected after each session.

-Yes, unless a student is experiencing a mental health crisis that includes possible danger to self or others, all counseling sessions and education sessions must be scheduled in advanced.
-We will not be conducting non-crisis drop-in sessions during the Fall 2020 semester.
+Yes, unless a student is experiencing a mental health crisis that includes possible danger to self or others, all counseling sessions, and education sessions must be scheduled in advance.
+We will not be conducting non-crisis drop-in sessions during the Spring 2021 semester.

 If you are worried about the well-being of a fellow TCU student, please submit a Report of Student Concern with the Dean of Students Office in Campus Life.
 These reports can be submitted at https://campuslife.tcu.edu/.

 It can be hard to support a friend or loved one who is struggling.
 Contact us for support along the way.